Who is Liable for a Commercial Truck Accident?

 If the brakes of the truck involved in your accident do not meet these standards, the manufacturer can be held liable.

 A trucking company can be held liable if you can prove that it deliberately tampered with or failed to maintain the brakes.
-The FMSCA requires trucking companies to keep records of all maintenance performed on vehicles, including brake adjustments and repairs.
+The FMCSA requires trucking companies to keep records of all maintenance performed on vehicles, including brake adjustments and repairs.

 Defective tires can be sold by manufacturers and cause accidents when they malfunction.
 The Department of Transportation often issues recalls and maintains records of all recalls on its website.